MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `boolean`

 Whether to enable WebAssembly support.
-When this is enabled, WebAssembly files can be imported in the snap, for example:
+When this is enabled, WebAssembly files can be imported in the Snap, for example:

 ```typescript
 import program from './program.wasm';